 by Nicole Hodson | Oct 13, 2020

-Sound Carolina is a Title Protection State.
-The law provides for the licensure of dietitians and protects the titles of “dietitian,” “licensed dietitian,” alone or in combination, or used with the letters “LD” or combination in any words, letters, abbreviations, or...
+South Carolina provides for the licensure of dietitians and protects the titles of “dietitian,” “licensed dietitian,” alone or in combination, or used with the letters “L.D.” or combination in any words, letters, abbreviations, or insignia.
+While the law protects...

 by Nicole Hodson | Oct 13, 2020